sbull/capybara-paparazzi/README.md

 The first 2 values in the array are width and height, but the whole array is made available for use in customized configuration scripts.

+### Filenames

+By default, a new directory is created to contain the screenshots for each distinct URL.
+There are a few ways to change this if it's not to your liking:

+1. Use `config.make_fewer_directories = true`, which will skip the last directory level and put screenshots for multiple pages in the same directory.

+2. Use `config.make_shorter_filenames = true`, which causes the basenames
+   of the files not to include a representation of the full path (the full path in the basename makes it easier to understand when copied/moved outside of the screenshots directory tree).

+3. Override `config.path_and_suffix_generator = ->(shooter, url) {...}`,
+   to return `[path, suffix]` (`suffix` indicates repeated screenshots of the same url).

+4. Use `config.before_save_callback = ->(shooter) {...}` to change
+   `shooter.filename`, in which you can access `shooter.screenshot_size` and other attributes.

 ## Tips & Tricks